ztyyLV/web-twain-docs/indepth/faqs/develop/how-to-customize-the-image-editor.md

 }
 ```

-You can see in the below image printer icon is hide.
+You can see the printer icon is hidden in the image below.

 ![image]({{site.assets}}imgs/hideicon.png)